JustinAronson/News/README.md

 *If your server runs somewhere else (e.g. 127.0.0.1:5000) change the fetch URL in App.js to match it*

 # Running the Frontend App
-First open a new terminal while the terminal running the Backend server is still running.
-This is needed in order to test out anything on the site involving python

-From the home directory, go to panda file:
+Open a new terminal while the terminal running the backend server is still running.
+From the repos' home directory, go to the panda folder:

 `cd panda`